 ~Antiphon from the Divine Office for the feast of St. Lucy

-This article was written in December 2012 and updated in 2015.
+This article has been updated and was first posted in December 2012.
 Copyright (c) The Catholic Company.
 All rights reserved.